-This is a popular road trip for those who want to spend a nice couple of days on the road with their loved ones.
-Travellers can stop at romantic, secluded hotels to spend the night or just get a meal as well enjoy the breathtaking countryside along the way.
+This is a popular road trip for those who want to spend time with their loved ones.
+When hotels are open, travelers can stop at romantic, secluded inns to spend the night.
+Or you can just get a meal and then enjoy the breathtaking countryside along the way.

-This 260-mile route starts in Würzburg ends in Füssen in the German Alps and takes you via the Neuschwanstein Castle (see main image), one of the most famous castles in the world, and the inspiration for Disney’s castle.
+This 260-mile route starts in Würzburg and ends in Füssen in the German Alps.
+Along the way, it takes you past Neuschwanstein Castle, one of the most famous castles in the world and the inspiration for Disney’s castle.

-While driving across Bavaria, you will go through many incredibly beautiful, picturesque towns with cute houses that date back to the 15th and 16th century.
-The most popular towns not to be missed on this route include the historic cities of Würzburg, Augsburg and Rothenburg ob der Tauber, Dinkelsbühl and Nördlingen.
+While driving through Bavaria, you will go through many incredibly picturesque towns with cute houses that date back to the 15th and 16th centuries.
+Towns not to be missed on this route include the historic cities of Würzburg, Augsburg, Rothenburg ob der Tauber, Dinkelsbühl and Nördlingen.
 You will discover great folklore festivals, nice restaurants and taste some of the many world-class wines offered, but it’s the views that will take your breath away.

 Discover More: http://www.romanticroadgermany.com